Cousins Properties Incorporated (CUZ): Skating on Thin Ice? We Know the Answer

 CUZ’s Market Performance

-CUZ stocks went down by -4.47% for the week, with a monthly drop of -5.88% and a quarterly performance of 1.29%, while its annual performance rate touched -43.58%.
-The volatility ratio for the week stands at 3.57% while the volatility levels for the past 30 days are set at 2.72% for Cousins Properties Incorporated.
-The simple moving average for the period of the last 20 days is -6.32% for CUZ stocks with a simple moving average of -20.31% for the last 200 days.
+CUZ stocks went up by 2.57% for the week, with a monthly jump of 2.28% and a quarterly performance of 13.07%, while its annual performance rate touched -38.28%.
+The volatility ratio for the week stands at 3.96% while the volatility levels for the past 30 days are set at 2.99% for Cousins Properties Incorporated.
+The simple moving average for the period of the last 20 days is 2.18% for CUZ stocks with a simple moving average of -12.60% for the last 200 days.

 Analysts’ Opinion of CUZ